getgud-io/getgud-docs/sdk-commands.md

 ```
 * `titleId` - The title Id you received from Getgud.io
 * `privateKey` - The Private Key for the above title you received together with its Title Id
-* `serverGuid` - a unique name of your game server - String, Alphanumeric, 36 chars max.
+* `serverGuid` - a unique name of your game server - String, Alphanumeric, max 36 chars.
-* `gameMode` - the mode of the game (each mode has an additional AI learning processes) - String, Alphanumeric, 36 chars max.
+* `gameMode` - the mode of the game (each mode has an additional AI learning processes) - String, Alphanumeric, max 36 chars.
-* `serverLocation` - a name/ip of your game server's location - String, Alphanumeric, 36 chars max.
+* `serverLocation` - a name/ip of your game server's location - String, Alphanumeric, max 36 chars.

 ### StartMatch(gameGuid, matchMode, mapName)